 TBRI instead flowed naturally as I approached her.
 I stopped an arm’s length from my granddaughter.
 I asked softly, “What happened, sweetheart?”

 She turned.
 I extended my open hands and repeated, “What happened?”

 She began to calm herself enough to speak and step towards me.
 Though I wanted to grab and squeeze that precious little girl, I waited as she struggled to say, “I was alone…I was afraid.”

 I told her that I would have been afraid also.
 I repeated that being alone is scary, then she fell into my hands and reached for my neck.
 She buried her face into my shoulder, hugged a fully present grandfather and whispered, “I love you, Goggy.”

 This post was written by Dan Coley, Show Hope’s Senior Director of Programs.

 If you would like more information on TBRI, please visit the Karyn Purvis Institute of Child Development website.
 We recommend reading The Connected Child: Bring Hope and Healing to Your Adoptive Family or watching DVDs produced by the Purvis Institute.
-We also encourage you to visit the Empowered to Connect website or to attend an Empowered to Connect Conference in your area.
+We also encourage you to visit the Empowered to Connect website or to attend a Hope for the Journey Conference and Simulcast (previously the Empowered to Connect Conference) in your area.